 Makes me think of the time Peggy and I took my parents to the Museum of Contemporary Art in Chicago and stumbled upon a work of art (?) that was a group of nude manikins lined up in a circle doing things you don’t care to witness with your parents, or perhaps anyone, standing beside you.
 Good thing my dad had such a great sense of humor.

 The quinoa salad wasn’t quite as challenging as that, but for me it was a fine moment of open-mindedness that yielded great fruit.
 I went home and started in on quinoa tabbouleh for you, and working with hefty curly parsley, I even took it to the food processor for chopping—another big no-no that can result in mushy tabbouleh.
 But with some care and attention, the method worked great and made the whole process so much shorter and easier (warning: don’t try this with flat-leaf parsley!).
 The result of the exploration may have veered happily back in the direction of the herb-laden, but in the end, here is a variation on tabbouleh salad even the chief of tabbouleh police can love.

-1 cup grape tomatoes, cut in small pieces
+- 1 cup grape or cherry tomatoes, cut in small pieces

-In a small saucepan, bring the cup of water to a boil over high heat.
+- In a small saucepan, bring the cup of water to a boil over high heat.
 Rinse the quinoa in a fine mesh strainer with cold water.
 Add the quinoa to the boiling water, cover the pot, reduce the heat to low, and cook the quinoa until it is tender and the liquid is absorbed, about 15 minutes.
-Immediately place the quinoa in a large bowl to cool and stir in the lemon juice and a pinch of salt.
+Immediately place the quinoa in a large bowl to cool and stir in half of the lemon juice (juice of 1 lemon) and a pinch of salt.